ministryofjustice/moj-frontend/docs/style-guide.md

 Always use full stops at the end of hint text, even when using examples.

-This decision was made based on [research from other government departments and internal discussions (MOJ staff only)](https://trello.com/c/cjE65vrR).

 The content community would like to test this approach to see if it causes users to include full stops in input fields.

 This guidance only applies to hint text styled with the class “govuk-hint”.